KarolinaSedlackova/watson-assistant-workbench/README.md

 watson-assistant-workbench-mp3-extension

-This is extension of WAW for creating mp3 file from a xlsx file
+This is an extension of WAW for creating mp3 files from a xlsx file.

 Create a xlsx file and save it to example\mp3_app\xls The first row in the file are the actions, second row are reactions.